 Experiments show that this model is quite effective in representing stochastic textures.
-See Fig. 5 for two examples.
-However, as is evident in Fig. 6, the random field models are ineffective in representing large image structures such as long edges.
+See Figure (5) for two examples.
+However, as is evident in Figure (6), the random field models are ineffective in representing large image structures such as long edges.

-2.3.
-Edge and ridge model
+2.3 Edge and ridge model

-To understand the connection between the sparse coding model and the Markov random field model in the primal sketch representation, one may consider the most common image structures: edges and ridges.
+To understand the connection between the sparse coding model and the Markov random field model, we may consider the most common image structures: edges and ridges.
 Elder and Zucker [7] represent an edge segment as an elongate step function convolved with a Gaussian kernel.
 A ridge is a composition of two parallel edges.
-See Fig. 7 for an illustration.
-Consider, for example, a long step edge between two flat regions.
-Such an image structure evokes strong responses from Gabor filters (or Difference of Gaussian filters) across space and frequency (or scale).
-At each frequency or scale, the locations and orientations of the edge points can be detected by finding the optimally tuned elements in the same manner as Canny edge detection [3].
-The orientations of these optimally tuned elements are highly aligned across space and frequency.
-That is, the linear filter responses from such an edge structure form a very regular pattern.
+See Figure (7) for an illustration.